 In order to meet this obligation the University Archives and Records Center has been designated the official repository of all inactive and historical records of the University’s administrative offices, academic departments, committees, and student groups.
 Documentation is sought for all aspects of University life.
-The Director of the Archives and Records Center organizes and supervises the deposit and servicing of inactive records in the Records Center and the eventual permanent conveyance of historical materials to the Archives.
+The University Archivist organizes and supervises the deposit and servicing of inactive records in the Records Center and the eventual permanent conveyance of historical materials to the Archives.
 The purpose of the records management program is to provide records retention and retrieval services which assist the faculty and administrative staff in the ongoing operation of the University.
 The purpose of the archives program is to collect, preserve and make accessible materials of historical value.
 Thus it serves scholars interested in the history of the University, institutions of higher learning in the United States, American intellectual life, and the Philadelphia community in which the University lives.
 In addition to the University’s administrative records, the Archives and Records Center shall also collect the personal and professional papers of University officers, faculty, students, alumni, and benefactors and the papers of individuals and organizations where the subject matter of the collection is particularly relevant to University history.

 The Archives and Records Center shall provide appropriate facilities for the retention, preservation and servicing of its holdings.
 Inactive records remain the property of the office of their origin and are made accessible only to authorized representatives of that office.
 Historical materials are the property of the Archives and Records Center and are made accessible to scholars and the community at large in accordance with University access policy.
 By making its historical collections accessible, by encouraging their use for historical research and scholarship and by entering into cooperative relationships with other archival and records management agencies and institutions, the Archives and Records Center shall serve as an educational resource center within the University of Pennsylvania, a place to stimulate and nourish creative teaching and learning.